zibo-zhang-9/Deep-Learning-for-Vehicle-Control-End-to-End-Autonomous-Driving/README.md

 The final model achieves the lowest validation loss, indicating improved generalization performance.

-→ Final selected architecture:
+The selected architecture is a five-layer MLP with the following structure:

-64 → 128 → 64 → 128 → 128 → output
+64 → 128 → 64 → 128 → 128 → output.

-→ Indicates that moderate depth (5 layers) provides the best stability-performance trade-off
+This result suggests that a moderately deep network provides the best trade-off between model capacity and training stability.

 ## Simulation Results

 The trained model was deployed in a simulation environment.

-Trajectory Tracking:
+Example of trajectory tracking is shown below:

 ![simulation](media/simulation.png)

-The trained model was deployed in a simulation environment.
+The trained model demonstrates stable trajectory tracking in the simulation environment.

-Results:

-- stable trajectory tracking
-- smooth control output
-- no oscillatory behavior
+The generated control commands are smooth and consistent, without noticeable oscillatory behavior.

 ---